 with Python or running these lines from a script will work too.

 The second line creates an InputDevice by passing the path to the gamepad device file.

-And the we finally print this new device object to standard output and see some interesting information about it.
+Finally, we print this new device object to standard output and see some interesting information about it.
 You’ll need to either click stop on

 Before we discuss the events, let’s talk about this line: